A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Conclusions and Limitations

-The authors thank Carles Domingo-Enrich for feedbacks on the manuscript, and acknowledge support from the Henry McCracken Fellowship, the Isaac Barkey and Ernesto Yhap Fellowship, NSF RI-1816753, NSF CAREER CIF 1845360, NSF CHS-1901091, NSF Scale MoDL DMS 2134216, Capital One and Samsung Electronics.
+\acks{The authors thank Carles Domingo-Enrich and anonymous reviewers for feedback on the manuscript, and acknowledge support from the Henry McCracken Fellowship, the Isaac Barkey and Ernesto Yhap Fellowship, NSF RI-1816753, NSF CAREER CIF 1845360, NSF CHS-1901091, NSF Scale MoDL DMS 2134216, Capital One and Samsung Electronics.}